Third-Party Funding in International Arbitration

 Other key terms of funding agreements are clauses relating to the funder’s ability to terminate the agreement.
 This is a tool that the funder may use, inter alia, if it has reason to believe that prosecuting the case is no longer advisable (for instance, because some occurrence has significantly raised the risk level) or if the claim holder has become insolvent (although that is not necessarily an insurmountable obstacle to the claim and funding proceeding).

-The regulation of TPF
+Regulation of TPF

 Each country has its own regulations (or lack thereof) when it comes to TPF and there are differences between the approach taken by some common law jurisdictions (as well as marked differences between respective common law jurisdictions) and some civil law jurisdictions.
 Given the multiplicity of legal and regulatory responses to TPF in jurisdictions around the world and the significant quantity of detailed assessments that have been carried out on jurisdiction and regionally specific bases, this chapter only briefly addresses high-level and indicative aspects of approaches to TPF in certain jurisdictions.